-“Parental alienation involves the “programming” of a child by one parent to denigrate the other, “targeted” parent, in an effort to undermine and interfere with the child’s relationship with that parent, and is often a sign of a parent’s inability to separate from the couple conflict and focus on the needs of the child.
-Such denigration results in the child’s emotional rejection of the targeted parent, and the loss of a capable and loving parent from the child’s life.
-Psychiatrist Richard Gardner developed the concept of “parental alienation syndrome” 20 years ago, defining it as:
+This is an effort to undermine and interfere with the child’s relationship with that parent.
+This is often a sign of a parent’s inability to separate the couple’s conflict and focus on the needs of the child.
+For this reason this results in the child’s emotional rejection of the targeted parent.
+Also the loss of a capable and loving parent from the child’s life.
+Psychiatrist Richard Gardner developed the concept of “parental alienation syndrome” 20 years ago.
+Defining it as:

-Parental alienation is more common than is often assumed: Fidler and Bala (2010) report both an increasing incidence and increased judicial findings of parental alienation; they report estimates of parental alienation in 11 to 15 percent of divorces involving children; and Bernet et al. (2010) estimate that about 1 percent of children and adolescents in North America experience parental alienation.
+Fidler and Bala (2010) report an increasing incidence and judicial findings of parental alienation.
+Their report estimates parental alienation in 11 to 15 percent of divorces involving children.
+In addition Bernet (2010) estimates that about 1 percent of children and adolescents in North America experience parental alienation.

 Parental Alienation Awareness of America